 This page covers how you can:

 You might find it helps to keep track of your moods over a period of time.
 You could try noting down mood patterns in a diary or on your phone.
-Bipolar UK has a mood scale, mood diary and mood tracker app, which are free to use.
+Bipolar UK has a mood scale and mood diary, which are free to use.

 You might find it helps to understand what can trigger changes in your mood.
 Triggers are different for different people.
 Some examples include: